SichangHe/CS304_group_project/project3_report.md

 - $N_{k, i}$ is the number of vectors in the ith segment (state) of the kth training sequence
 - $N_{k, i, j}$ is the number of vectors in the ith segment (state) of the kth training sequence that were followed by vectors from the jth segment (state)

 The emission probabilities are determined using the Gaussian distribution for each state.
-We calculate the probability density function (pdf) of the input feature vector using the state mean and covariance.
+We calculate the probability density function (PDF) of the input feature vector using the state mean and covariance.

 We keep track of the best score (log probability) for each state at each time, and then backtrack to find the optimal trace by following the states with the highest scores at each time.

-#### Result
+### HMM Result

 Number|zero|one|two|three|four|five|six|seven|eight|nine|ten|Average
 -|-|-|-|-|-|-|-|-|-|-|-|-
 Accuracy|1.0|1.0|0.6|1.0|1.0|0.8|1.0|1.0|1.0|1.0|1.0|0.95

-## Problem 3:
+## Problem 3

 In addition to the routine followed in problem 2, we introduce the following modification: